ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-05-15-navigating-the-mlops-landscape-part-2.md

 ## Contents

-To recap, this is a **three-part blogpost where I attempt to navigate the MLOPs landscape**.
+To recap, this is a **three-part blogpost where I attempt to navigate the MLOps landscape**.
 I'll be focusing on the commercial side, i.e., the tools, startups, and frameworks that I've seen while I answer three key questions: